 Some of the top leadership on Wall Street today actually had some background in the sector – for example, Morgan Stanley CFO Ruth Porat was originally a tech banker who then worked in financial sponsors / financial institutions.

-And so I don’t think you can really argue with FIG as a solid way to start off your career.
+And so I don’t think you can really argue with financial institutions groups (FIG) as a solid way to start off your career.

 Q: Awesome, thanks for your time.